 The Type of Lens

 There are two types of lenses – plastic and glass.
-Glass lenses offer more visual clarity and scratch and chemical resistance but are heavier and more expensive than plastic sunglasses.
+Glass lenses offer more visual clarity and scratch and chemical resistance but are heavier and more expensive than plastic versions.
 Recent technological developments have helped manufacturers mass-produce polycarbonate glasses more cost-effectively to offer on the market.

-The Colour of the Lenses
+The Color of the Lenses

 Copper, Brown or Amber

 A copper, brown or amber coloured lens is ideal for low light conditions, e.g., when fishing in the evening, early in the morning or during cloudy weather.
 This is because the copper/amber glasses allow more light in, which results in more visual crispness when there is less light.
 Amber or copper lenses are the best fishing sunglasses for all-around fishing, because of their ability to differentiate colors.

 Yellow glasses are designed for fly fishers and are a great choice to go with, as they help them differentiate between the fish and the lake bottom.
 I found these sunglasses useful when spotting irregularities in the grass when shallow fishing.

 For offshore fishing, I bought a pair of blue color glasses.
 They are layered with a grey base lens that blocks the harsh rays of the sun during open water fishing in sunny conditions.

 Anglers fishing in freshwater opt for the green color and green mirror lenses due to their unique copper/amber base color.
 These green mirror lenses enhance glare reduction during sunny days, making a pair of green glasses perfect when the sun is shining.